Adult social care precept

 The government requires both grants to be pooled in the Better Care Fund but used for adult social care purposes.
 This means that decisions on how the money is spent are made jointly with the NHS Clinical Commissioning Group (CCG) in Devon.
-The government has set out detailed improvements it expects to see including targets in relation to Delayed Transfers of Care (DTOC).
-Indications are that if targets are not met then grants could be reduced, or direction imposed on how they are to be spent.
+The government has stated the deployment of this is for the benefit of health and social care overall but used for the purposes of improving the overall health and social care system including reducing delayed transfers of care.

-For 2020/21 the government has announced that the original Improved Better Care Fund Grant will continue along with the year 3 element of the Additional Improved Better Care Fund Grant.
-The Winter Pressures Grant has also been rolled into this funding stream.
+For 2021/22 the government has announced that the original Improved Better Care Fund Grant will continue along with the Additional Improved Better Care Fund Grant.

 The table below sets out the value of the three grant elements:

 No announcement has yet been made on the level of grant the authority can expect beyond 2021/22.
 The MTFS assumes the grant ongoing at £28 million, but this is far from certain.